eclipse-theia/theia-website/src/docs/project_goals.md

 Theia provides the ability to host VS Code extensions.
 This allows adopters to benefit from features that are provided as VS Code extensions and make them part of their tool offering.
 It also allows end users of Theia-based tools to install additional features, if the adopter providing a tool allows users to do so.
 When applicable, the default Theia UX aligns with the VS Code UI, although adopters can deviate from this.

-## Use standards and don’t reinvent the wheel
+## Use Standards And Don’t Reinvent The Wheel

 Theia uses/reuses industrial standard technologies and practices whenever applicable.
 This keeps the scope of the project minimal and decreases the maintenance cost.
 This applies to the use of frameworks and development tools as well as to general concepts such as UX.